carbonplan/ocr/docs/reference/api.md

 ::: ocr.deploy.managers

-### CLI application (Typer)
+### CLI application

 Command-line interface exposed as the `ocr` command.
-For detailed usage and options, see Tutorials as well.
+For detailed usage and options, see the tutorials section.

 <!-- prettier-ignore-start -->
 ::: mkdocs-click